eberhab/m20/emulation_with_retroarch.md

 # RetroArch on Android

-This guide is based on RetroArch v1.14.
+This guide is based on [RetroArch Arm64 v1.14](https://www.retroarch.com/?page=platform).
 The "Multi (MESS - Current)" core is based on MAME v0.251 and available from the online core downloader.

 The RetroArch directory on the Android device is assumed to be under: "/storage/emulated/0/RetroArch" After setup, the basic structure inside the RetroArch folder should look like this[^1]: